Coupling of plasmons to the two-magnon continuum in antiferromagnets: Magnon-plasmon coupling

-We can directly write down the resulting plasmon self-energy \cite{stoofUltracoldQuantumFields2009} up to second order in the electric field, of which there are three kinds, depicted in \cref{fig:feynmann}: (a) forward, (b) backward, and (c) circle diagrams.
+We can now apply Wick's theorem, to write down the resulting plasmon self-energy \cite{stoofUltracoldQuantumFields2009} up to second order in the electric field, of which there are three kinds, depicted in \cref{fig:feynmann}: (a) forward, (b) backward, and (c) circle diagrams.
 Since magnons are non-conserved bosonic particles, at zero temperature no magnons are present and thus the circle diagram does not contribute.
 We note here that it is precisely this circle diagram which produces the temperature-activated magnon-plasmon coupling in the metallic ferromagnet considered in Ref.~\cite{ghoshPlasmonmagnonInteractionsTwodimensional2023}.
 Since the scattering processes (described by $\hat{\bm V}_{\bm k,\bm q}^{\mathrm{scatt}}$) only enter in the circle diagram, we can neglect them from here on out.
+Finally, we note that the ``tadpole'' diagram does not exist, since this requires a two-plasmon-one-magnon interaction process.